Aspie96/blog/content/posts/free_software.md

 Software freedom leads to many advantages for the user, such as:

 - *Cost*: While free software doesn't have to be available at no charge, it typically is.
 Even when it isn't, multiple people can buy one copy and reproduce it among themselves, perfectly legally and morally.
-- *Customization*: Because free software can be modified, it can be customized to one's own needs.
+- *Malleability*: Because free software can be modified, it can be customized to one's own needs.
 - *Security*: While this may be counter-intuitive to some, the fact that source code is readily available to be studied by anyone is good from a security perspective.
 It's well understood that computer security should not be addressed trough obscurity (Kerckhoffs's principle).
 If the source code is public, anyone can verify the absence of backdoors and any accidental vulnerability can be reported and corrected (Linus's law).
 - *Cooperation*: When working cooperatively on a project, free software is ideal because users care share it among themselves and use it without being encumbered by a proprietary license.
 - *Privacy*: Free software can be obtained independently from the author and used without a subscription.
 Any telemetry functionality or spyware can be removed.
 Therefore, unless the very functionalities of the program require that it communicates trough the network, free software can be privately used in secrecy.
 Privacy is control of one's data, and free software gives more control to the user.
-- *Forkability*: Free software can be forked, allowing the existence of different variants and flavors of the same program.
+- *Forkability*: Free software can be forked, allowing for different variants of the same program.
 When the maintainers of a given project abandon it, independent forks can be created, continuing to provide users with updates.
 - *Dependability*: A free program never ceases to exist, because any user is allowed to retain copies for any length of time.
-- *Applicability*: One can learn how to use a free program, become good at it, and then use it, years later, in unforeseen scenarios (such as when a hobby becomes a commercial endeavor), thanks to the unrestricted freedom to run it.
+- *Versatility*: One can learn how to use a free program and later use it in unforeseen scenarios (such as when a hobby becomes a commercial endeavor), thanks to the unrestricted freedom to run it.
 - *Interoperability*: Free program use free file formats, which allows communication between different programs.

 You can use free software the way it suits you, share it with others and, with the right tools, tweak it to your needs.
 You can use it privately, for any purpose, without yielding control to someone else.
 You can cooperate with others who don't want to be restricted either.
 A free program won't suddenly stop existing, nor will it force you to make an update you don't want.
 It won't make your files, your digital life, accessible only at the erratic whim of someone else, nor will it lock them behind the gate of a file format which can only be opened with the approval of some company.